oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

-# `Intel® Neural Compressor TensorFlow* Getting Started*` Sample
+# `Intel® Neural Compressor (INC) TensorFlow* Getting Started*` Sample

-The  `Intel® Neural Compressor TensorFlow* Getting Started*` Sample demonstrates using the Intel® Neural Compressor, which is part of the Intel® AI Tools with the with Intel® Optimizations for TensorFlow* to speed up inference by simplifying the process of converting the FP32 model to INT8/BF16.
+The  `Intel® Neural Compressor (INC) TensorFlow* Getting Started*` Sample demonstrates using the Intel® Neural Compressor (INC), which is part of the Intel® AI Tools with the with Intel® Optimizations for TensorFlow* to speed up inference by simplifying the process of converting the FP32 model to INT8/BF16.

 | Area                     | Description
 |:---                      |:---
-| What you will learn      | How to use Intel® Neural Compressor tool to quantize the AI model based on TensorFlow* and speed up the inference on Intel® Xeon® CPUs
+| What you will learn      | How to use Intel® Neural Compressor (INC) tool to quantize the AI model based on TensorFlow* and speed up the inference on Intel® Xeon® CPUs
 | Time to complete         | 10 minutes
 | Category                 | Getting Started

 ## Purpose

-This sample shows the process of building a convolutional neural network (CNN) model to recognize handwritten numbers and demonstrates how to increase the inference performance by using Intel® Neural Compressor.
+This sample shows the process of building a convolutional neural network (CNN) model to recognize handwritten numbers and demonstrates how to increase the inference performance by using Intel® Neural Compressor (INC).
 Low-precision optimizations can speed up inference.
-Intel® Neural Compressor simplifies the process of converting the FP32 model to INT8/BF16.
-At the same time, Intel® Neural Compressor tunes the quantization method to reduce the accuracy loss, which is a big blocker for low-precision inference.
+Intel® Neural Compressor (INC) simplifies the process of converting the FP32 model to INT8/BF16.
+At the same time, Intel® Neural Compressor (INC) tunes the quantization method to reduce the accuracy loss, which is a big blocker for low-precision inference.

 You can achieve higher inference performance by converting the FP32 model to INT8 or BF16 model.
 Additionally, Intel® Deep Learning Boost (Intel® DL Boost) in Intel® Xeon® Scalable processors and Xeon® processors provides hardware acceleration for INT8 and BF16 models.

-You will learn how to train a CNN model with Keras and TensorFlow*, use Intel® Neural Compressor to quantize the model, and compare the performance to see the benefit of Intel® Neural Compressor.
+You will learn how to train a CNN model with Keras and TensorFlow*, use Intel® Neural Compressor (INC) to quantize the model, and compare the performance to see the benefit of Intel® Neural Compressor (INC).

 ## Prerequisites